Windows 11 will change how you use your PC

 This upgrade, the first new flagship version of Windows in six years, is a sign that Microsoft is on the defensive.
 It is still by far the most-popular laptop and desktop computer software, with Windows 10 used by some 1.3 billion people.
 But in recent years, it lost market share to computers running Google’s Internet-focused Chrome OS — particularly in schools — and even to Macs made by longtime rival Apple.

-In the first quarter of this year, Windows dropped to 75 percent of the global market for computers from more than 80 percent in 2020, says IDC analyst Linn Huang.
-The decline is partly due to covid-19 supply constraints on Windows PCs, but it also shows Windows has a long-term challenge appealing to consumers beyond corporate IT systems.
+In the first quarter of this year, Windows dropped to 75 percent of the global market for computers from more than 80 percent in 2020, says International Data Corporation analyst Linn Huang.
+The decline is partly due to coronavirus supply constraints on Windows PCs, but it also shows Windows has a long-term challenge appealing to consumers beyond corporate IT systems.
 In the last decade, smartphones have become the most-important devices in most people’s lives — and Windows doesn’t run on any of them.

 Windows 11 has been tweaked to work better on touch screen computers that double as mobile tablets.
 And under the hood, Windows 11 will also run on computers with a kind of processor known as ARM, seen on mobile devices and used in Apple’s latest computers, that are more power-efficient and get less hot.